Difference Between Harpsichord and Piano

 What is Harpsichord?

-Harpsichords differentiate the colors in the tones of music produced by it in various aspects.
+Harpsichords differentiate the colors in the tones of music produced by them in various aspects.
 The kinds of songs and sounds produced depend on the distance between the strings and plucking mechanisms.

 Special effects and sounds can also be produced by the harpsichord instrument, which makes it unique and featured from other instruments.
 There are various types of unisons and registers employed in the process of mechanisms in Harpsichord.